CONSTITUTION & BYLAWS

 The church may call additional pastors whose relationship to the senior pastor is that of associate.

 An associate pastor shall be an elder.
 He shall perform the duties of an elder described in Section 2, above, and shall be recognized by the church as particularly gifted and called to the full-time ministry of preaching and teaching.

-His call shall not be subject to the triennial reaffirmation or to the term limitation set out in Article 5, Section 2, for elders.
+His call shall not be subject to the term limitation set out in Article 5, Section 2, for elders.
 His call shall be defined as per Article 6, Section 4.